 5 Most Valuable Additions To Transform Your Single-wide

-Now that you know the regulations and limitations on adding onto a mobile home, let’s see what can you add to improve the space and looks of your mobile home.
+Now that you know the regulations and limitations of adding to a mobile home, let’s see what can you add to improve the space and looks of your mobile home.

-These are some of the most common and popular additions to make your single-wide bigger and looks fancy.
+These are some of the most common and popular additions to make your single-wide bigger and look fancy.

 - Screened Porch or Sunroom: Choose Between the Two

 Your porch is the perfect place in your mobile home to sip any drinks you want while enjoying the great view outside.
 Unfortunately, bugs, heat, and humidity might be your biggest enemy.
 Screened porches and sunrooms allow you to enjoy your stay inside your porch uninterrupted by unwelcome visitors and unwanted natural elements such as heat, rain, and even mosquitos.

 If you are looking for some additional living space for your home, a screened porch or sunroom may be a great place to look to expand.
 The two rooms can be very different, and you will need to really think through a few things before coming to a decision.
 For instance, what will you use it for?
 When will you use it?
 And how much do you want to spend?

 Brand-new mobile homes do not come with carports.
 Obviously, the carport is the most popular addition for car owners.
 Just like a porch or sunroom, it is a very simple addition and since it has its own foundation and can bear its own weight without the support of the mobile home’s structure, you may not need a permit to build it (still consult your local and state housing regulations).